 Occlusal dysesthesia is an uncommon side effect or complication of dental procedures.

 Oral dysesthesia involves an unexplained sensation of pain or burning in the mouth or the oral structures, which include the jaw, tongue, and gums.
 Some doctors call it burning mouth syndrome.

 Doctors do not know exactly why this sensation develops.
 It may be a symptom of many different conditions affecting the mouth or body.
-Sometimes, burning mouth syndrome can stem from a psychological disorder.
+Sometimes,

 A person may also experience changes in their sense of taste or their response to temperature, and they may have difficulty speaking and eating.